56quarters/killer/README.md

 Why does this exist?
 Why build a glorified version of the `kill` command?
 Some backstory...

-The Java Virtual Machine (JVM) has a flag to run a particular command when it encounters and out of memory condition (OOM).
+The Java Virtual Machine (JVM) has a flag to run a particular command when it encounters an out of memory condition (OOM).
 Some distributed software, like ZooKeeper, recommends that you set the JVM to kill itself when it encounters an OOM error.
 The command looks something like...